Big news from Naviter:”We announce the Oudie 4 and Oudie 4 Basic!”

 What are improvements from Oudie 3+ to Oudie 4?

-1. New improved vario.
-Now assisted by inertial sensors (gyros, accelerometers and magnetometers) the Oudie 4’s vario is even better.
+2. New improved vario.
+Now assisted by the new inertial sensors, the Oudie 4’s vario is even better.

 What are improvements from Oudie 3 to Oudie 4?